-Bathing and Grooming Your Ferret
+How to Bathe and Groom Your Ferret

 Do Ferrets Stink?

 Ferrets are very clean animals and groom themselves throughout the day, much like a cat.
 However, there are times when your ferret may need a bath.
 The frequency of bathing will depend on your situation, but the MAXIMUM should be once a month.
 This is preferred because ferrets have sensitive skin which can dry out easily.
-Bathing your ferret has nothing to do with getting rid of their odour and more about getting rid of the itchy skin, cooling them down, or washing them if they have gotten into something they shouldn't have.
+Bathing your ferret has nothing to do with getting rid of their odour and more about getting rid of their itchy skin, cooling them down, or washing them if they have gotten into something they shouldn't have.

 Why Your Ferret May Need a Bath